 We want to know whether the starvation event yields simple implications as the file size $N$ approaches $\infty$.
 The asymptotic behavior of the starvation probability is given by

 The detailed analysis can be found in the Appendix.

-The asymptotic analysis reveals that the probability of starvation has nothing to do with the start-up threshold when $\rho < 1$.
+The asymptotic starvation probability is irrelevant to the start-up threshold when $\rho < 1$.
 Under this situation, it is necessary to know how frequent the starvation event happens.
 Here, we compute the average time interval between two starvations.
-Let $T_s$ be the duration of starvation interval.
+We let $T_s$ be the duration of starvation interval.
 Its expectation $E[T_s]$ is the expected busy period of an M/M/1 queue with $x_1$ customers in the beginning \cite{JAP96:Liu}, i.e.